Have You Tried Drying Foods?

 Despite the recent surge in popularity, food preservation has been around for hundreds of years.
 Modern research is focusing on ways to ensure safety in this timeless process.
 Different food preservation options include canning, freezing, and drying.
 Choosing which option is best depends on the food, equipment, storage area, and time.

 Meats, herbs, fruits, and vegetables are all foods that can be preserved by drying.
 The food is lightweight and high in energy, making it a popular choice for hikers and campers.
 However, this convenient option expands beyond hikers.
 Dried fruits and vegetables can make tasty, healthy snacks for almost anyone.
 Or, they can be re-hydrated after storage and added to soups, casseroles, or baked goods.

-It is important to note that the calorie content in these foods is denser compared to the raw unprocessed item.
-The reason behind this is that the product volume shrinks as the moisture evaporates.
+It is important to note that the calorie content in these foods is denser compared to the raw unprocessed item, since the product volume shrinks as the moisture evaporates.
 Therefore, a serving of dried fruits or vegetables is smaller compared to fresh.
 Also, some vitamins and minerals are lost in the processing of these foods.
-Despite this slight loss in nutrients, these items can still add healthy benefits to ones diet, such as increasing fiber intake.
+Despite this slight loss in nutrients, these items can still add healthy benefits to one’s diet, such as increasing fiber intake.

 The Richmond County Cooperative Extension’s goal is to provide the residents of the community with research-based knowledge.
-For more information on food safety, wellness, and nutrition please contact the Family and Consumer Sciences Agent, Alyssa Anderson, MS, RDN, LDN at 910-997-8255.
+For more information on food safety, wellness, and nutrition please contact the Family and Consumer Sciences Agent at 910-997-8255.